 This is one of the things that you’ll perfect along the way.
 You might start out doing everything by hand, but eventually, you’ll understand where programs fit into your business.

 #9: Build Your Portfolio

 I cannot stress this enough – build your portfolio!
 Any time you take a professional picture, throw it on the portfolio.
 Add tags so someone viewing can sort your work by specifics.
 For example, put all of your landscape photos in the same part of your site, and your wedding photos in a different part.

-Your portfolio should be easy to access for prospective clients.
+Your portfolio should be easy to access for prospective clients and land a project.
 A lot of people like to put their portfolio on their website which also leads to more views on their site.